Foster Home Manual

 What do I do if my foster dog has behavioral issues?

 If you see any behavior that you consider worrisome (aggression, severe nervousness, etc), contact the Foster Home Coordinator and the Training Coordinator.
 They will provide you with guidance on how to address the behavior.
+Please do not reach out to other fosters for behavioral advice and recommendations.

 How can I pick my next foster dog?